 To prepare for the upcoming classes, the syllabus and pre-course assignments will be sent before the seminars start.

 The orientation course will be available prior to the start of the seminars, and interaction will be concurrent with the online discussion forums.

 The online “labs” associated with the seminars will begin after the seminars end.
 Your faculty mentor will coordinate with your cohort to discuss when and how often the online forum discussions will be held.
 They will also let you know their expectations on what constitutes substantive participation in the online portion of your work.

 DMin students are eligible for short-term summer housing on campus during the summer intensives.
 Accommodations are for the student only; unfortunately, we do not have accommodations for a student’s family.
 If you plan to bring your family, we can direct you toward local area hotels.

-The summer rate for on-campus housing 2013 will be approximately $35 per night.
+The summer rate for on-campus housing 2013 was $35/night.
+The rate for 2014 is yet to be determined.
 The accommodations will be single rooms for each DMin.
 Amenities include: